 A much sought–after chamber musician, Paul was a member of the Nash Ensemble from 1997 until 2013, when he joined the Emerson String Quartet.
 With the Quartet he has travelled extensively, performing at major international festivals including Tanglewood, Aspen, Ravinia, Edinburgh, Berlin and Evian, and has collaborated with eminent artists such as Emanuel Ax, Yefim Bronfman, Evgeny Kissin, Renée Fleming and Barbara Hannigan.
 He is a regular guest artist at the Chamber Music Society of Lincoln Center, where he recently performed the complete Beethoven cello sonatas with Alessio Bax.

 He has conducted all the major British orchestras and a wide range of orchestras throughout the world.
 In recent seasons he made his conducting debuts with the Minnesota Orchestra, Detroit Symphony, Omaha Symphony and at the Lake Tahoe Music Festival.
 He was the first ever Music Director of the English Chamber Orchestra, and also served as Principal Guest Conductor of the Ulster Orchestra from 2009 to 2012.

 Watkins has made over 70 recordings, including 18 solo albums for Chandos.
-Recent critically acclaimed releases include the Walton, Delius, Elgar and Lutosławski concertos, as well as discs of British and American sonatas with his brother, Huw Watkins.
-His first recording as a conductor, of the Berg and Britten violin concertos with Daniel Hope, received a Grammy nomination.
+Recent critically acclaimed releases include the Walton, Delius, Elgar and Lutoslawski concertos, as well as discs of British and American sonatas with his brother, Huw Watkins.
+His first recording as a conductor, of the Britten and Berg violin concertos with Daniel Hope, received a Grammy nomination.